header background image

-Finish Fast, Stop Dead
+Better Fly-fishing Casts - Start Slow, Finish Fast, Stop Dead

-You might think that after 50 years flicking a fly rod I would be able to cast properly -
+You might think that after 60 and more years flicking a fly-rod, I would be able to cast properly - unfortunately it is not so.

 Sure, despite the fact that I was self-taught, I can get my fly out somewhere near where I want it most times, but too often when I really need to get it to where it needs to land I duff it up and watch the fish I was aiming to catch dart off to where-ever fish go when spooked.
-I can most times get enough distance, but when the situation calls for an extra 3 or 4 metres I can almost guarantee the line wraps around my head, or collapses in a series of rings in front of me.

 My friend hit on my problem almost immediately when I fired off a demo cast.
 "Too fast, too slow", he observed.